nickelpro/nanoroute/docs/api.rst

 the end of the URL.
 Only a single path segment parameter may exist in a given URL path segment.

-Path segment delimiters may optionally be a name, in which case the captured text from the URL will be associated with that name in the returned parameter dictionary when a lookup is performed.
+Path segment delimiters may optionally be followed by a name, in which case the captured text from the URL will be associated with that name in the returned parameter dictionary when a lookup is performed.